Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Published May 9, 2015.
 This post may contain affiliate links.
 Please read my disclosure policy.

 Ribs are the king of barbecue, period.
-They are by far the most coveted in every bbq restaurant, backyard get together, tailgate, and for sure at my house.
-However since I’ve done ribs a few different ways I wanted to step out and change things up a bit by slow grilling some Chinese 5-spice rubbed spare ribs.
+They are by far the most coveted in every bbq restaurant, a backyard get-together, tailgate, and for sure at my house.
+However, since I’ve done ribs a few different ways I wanted to step out and change things up a bit by slow grilling some Chinese 5-spice rubbed spare ribs.
 Traditionally spare ribs are prepared in the oven at around 350° or so for around 3 hours.
-I wanted some more direct heat with some smoky goodness in there, so I slow roasted them over the grill on 300° for 3 ½ hours.
+I wanted some more direct heat with some smoky goodness in there, so I slowly roasted them over the grill at 300° for 3 ½ hours.
 Yup, they’re good.

 The basting sauce is ridiculously easy to make, but wow is it potent!
 A simple combo of hoison, soy, ketchup, honey, sherry and apple cider vinegar, and you are good to go!